Removing Items Before Probate: Is It Possible?

 The probate process may require you to value the deceased person’s personal property before the distribution of assets.
 Personal property includes any belongings that are not real estate or financial assets.
 Examples include:

-Because the valuation will determine any capital gains tax due on the estate, it is crucial to appropriately appraise personal property for probate.
+Because the valuation will determine any capital gains tax due on the estate, it is crucial to appraise personal property for probate appropriately.

-In order to determine the value of the personal property in an estate and what legal forms are required, you might benefit from speaking trustworthy estate planning attorney.
+To determine the value of the personal property in an estate sale and what legal forms are required, you might benefit from speaking trustworthy estate planning attorney.
 A probate attorney may also be able to help you determine all of the outstanding debts owed by the estate, such as mortgage payments.

 The Length of Probate in Nevada